predsci/CHMAP/CHD-mkdocs/docs/db/iit.md

 # Database for Inter-Instrument Transformation
-For the Inter-Instrument Transformation.
-The database is used to query EUV Images and LBC Fit Parameters to apply the correction.
+For the Inter-Instrument Transformation, the database is used to query EUV Images and LBC Fit Parameters to apply the correction.
 1D Intensity Histograms are created and stored in the database.
 After calculation, fit parameters are stored in the database then queried to apply the IIT Correction.